pnpninja/nsetools/README.md

 Main Features:
 =============

-* Getting live quotes for stocks using stock codes.
-(DONE)
+* Getting live quotes for stocks using stock codes
-* Getting quotes for all the indices traded in NSE, e.g CNX NIFTY, BANKNIFTY etc. (To be done)
+* Getting quotes for all the indices traded in NSE, e.g CNX NIFTY, BANKNIFTY etc
-* Getting list of top losers.
-(DONE)
+* Getting list of top losers
-* Getting list of top gainers.
-(DONE)
+* Getting list of top gainers
-* Helper APIs to check whether a given stock code or index code is correct.
-(DONE)
+* Helper methods to check whether a given stock code or index code is correct
-* Getting list of all indices and stocks.
-(DONE)
+* Getting list of all indices and stocks

 Dependencies
 =============